As the days get cooler, we alternate a batch of our easiest ever Thai Curry recipe found below and our homemade Mexican Vegetable soup.

 - Add turmeric, cumin, curry powder, cardamom, garlic, coconut milk, coconut oil and salt.
 Simmer for 5 minutes.

-- Using a handheld stick blender, puree until smooth and creamy.
+- Using a handheld stick blender or a stainless steel blender jug (like this one from Luvele), puree until smooth and creamy.
 Serve warm.